 Amlodipine is used with or without other drugs to treat high blood pressure.
 Lowering high blood pressure assists in preventing strokes, heart attacks, and kidney problems.
 Amlodipine is also used to avoid certain types of chest pain (angina).
 It may increase your ability to exercise and decrease the frequency of angina attacks.

 It would help if you took amlodipine once a day.
-You can take it at any time, but rest assured that you use it around the same time each day.
+You can take it anytime, but rest assured that you use it around the same time each day.
 You may take amlodipine tablets and liquid with or without food.
-Swallow whole amlodipine tablets and drink water with both the pills and the juice.
-If it’s convenient, you can dissolve the drugs in a glass of water, but you need to drink it immediately.
+Swallow whole amlodipine tablets and drink water with the pills and the juice.
+You can dissolve the drugs in a glass of water if convenient, but you must drink it immediately.

-If you’re using amlodipine in a liquid form, it will come with a spoon or plastic syringe that will help you to measure the correct dose.
+If you’re using amlodipine in a liquid form, it will come with a spoon or plastic syringe to help you measure the correct dose.
 But If you do not have one, ask your pharmacist for one.
 Please do not use a kitchen teaspoon, as it will not measure the right amount of medicine.

-In case you still need to take a dose of Amlodipine, then take it as soon as you remember on the same day and then carry on as usual.
+If you still need to take a dose of amlodipine, take it as soon as you remember on the same day and then carry on as usual.

 If you need to remember to take the dose for the whole day, jump over the missed dose and take your amount the next day at the usual time.
-Take only one dose at a time to make up for a forgotten dose.
+Take only one dose at a time to compensate for a forgotten dose.

 If you forget doses often, then set the alarm to remind you.

 Taking more than your prescribed amlodipine dose can make you sleepy and dizzy.
 The amount of amlodipine that can advance to an overdose depends on the situation.